z-mingk/CodePath-Prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 - I did not run into many challenges while creating this submission.
 The instructions were very well defined and even when I was confused on specific functions such as the setTimeout() function.
 There were dropdowns where I can find out more information about the function.
 However, I did run into a problem when I had to implement the game logic where the guesses were handled.
 I wrote out my nested if statements and it looked correct.
 The logic made sense but when I ran the game, nothing happened when the guess was correct.
 I spent around 20 minutes trying to figure out what is wrong but I still found no error in my logic.
 What I ended up doing is having console.log statements inside and outside the if statements to see where code got up to in the guess function.
 What I found out is that none of the guesses made it past the comparison check of the if statement.
 This is when I realized I was using the assignment operator ('=') instead of the comparison operator ('==').
 I had been doing a lot of Ocaml, where '=' was used as the comparison operator and had made a very careless mistake.
 After fixing that error, the game worked like it was supposed to.
+Another challenge that I ran into is that the game stops being able to play a tone after refreshing the page.
+I look at the console and found the error "AudioContext" was not allowed to start.
+I've spent some time trying to work around this issue but still have not fixed it.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)